 ”Observe!” activity is about emotional competences that work on with our students by improving the aspects of emotional self-awareness, managing emotions and reading emotions using empathy.
-The final product will be a dictionary about emotions, with drawings came from all schools.
+The final product is a dictionary about emotions, with drawings came from all schools, activity coordinated and accomplished by the Greek school:

 1. Famous phrases about inclusion, acceptance and empathy